-Contesting Security investigates to what extent the 'logic of security', which underpins securitization, can be contained, rolled back or dismantled.
+This book aims to address the issue of what the extent to which the 'logic of security', which underpins securitization, can be contained, rolled back or dismantled.

-The book comprises four sections, each investigating one specific modality of contesting security practices: resistance, desecuritization, emancipation, and resilience.
-These strategies are examined, compared and assessed in different political and cultural habitats.
+The book comprises four sections, each investigating one specific modality of contesting security: desecuritization, emancipation, resistance and resilience.
+The overriding objective of this volume is to clearly map out the different ways in which a dominant register of meaning that shapes a specific security formation is debased.
+These strategies are examined, compared and assessed, in different political and cultural environments.

 This book will be of much interest to students of critical security studies, securitisation theory, social theory, and IR in general.